actuallyzefe/zeepay-task/readme.md

 Authentication is the process of verifying the identity of a user or client that is making a request to an API.

 Authorization, on the other hand, is the process of determining what actions a user or client is allowed to perform on a specific resource or set of resources.

+<h1>How would you implement token-based authentication in your API?</h1>

+First of all I create an authentication endpoint that accepts user credentials

+When a user logs in successfully, generate an access token and return it in the response to the client

+I store the access token in a cookie